-‘Riley Howell is a hero’ Student who attacked gunman lauded
+‘Riley Howell is a hero’: Student who attacked gunman lauded

 In a statement, UNC-Charlotte said all the victims were students, five from North Carolina and one international.
 Howell, of Waynesville, and Ellis R. Parlier, 19 of Midland, were killed.
 Those wounded were Sean Dehart, 20, and Drew Pescaro, 19, both of Apex; Emily Houpt, 23, of Charlotte; and Rami Alramadhan, 20, of Saihat, Saudi Arabia.

-Terrell, 22, was charged with two counts of murder, four counts of attempted murder and other charges.
-His first appearance in court was scheduled for Thursday afternoon.

-The motive wasn’t clear.
+The suspect’s motive wasn’t clear.
 Terrell had been enrolled at the school but withdrew this semester, UNC-Charlotte spokeswoman Buffy Stephens said.
 Campus Police Chief Jeff Baker said Terrell had not appeared on their radar as a potential threat.

 “I just went into a classroom and shot the guys,” Terrell told reporters Tuesday as officers led him handcuffed into a law enforcement building.